Flooding woes add to trade war stress in 'Trump country' farm belt

 Soybean exports to China hit a four-year low in February because of the trade war.
 China is the biggest buyer of U.S. soybeans, which are the largest single U.S. agricultural export.
 A near halt in exports has hit a rural economy already struggling after years of oversupply cut farm incomes by 50 percent in the past five years.

 Debt in the agrarian economy has hit levels last seen during the U.S. farm collapse of the 1980s.
-(Graphic: tmsnrt.rs/2TkUDjk)

 The Nebraska Rural Response Hotline, which provides support to farmers and ranchers, has received a record number of calls about financial distress, said John Hansen, president of the Nebraska Farmers Union.
 Calls about suicide and depression were up, too, he said.